Skip to main content

 Add your local user to the groups with access to the GPU hardware

-Set Groups and Check Status
+Set Group Permissions and Check Status

 sudo usermod -a -G render,video $LOGNAME